HolmesProcessing/Holmes-Gateway/README.md

 rabbitmq-server
 ```

-Copy the file config.json.example to config.json and edit it to suit your needs.
+Copy the file gateway.conf.example to gateway.conf and edit it to suit your needs.
 The following configuration options are available:
 * **HTTP**: The binding for the http-listener
 * **SourcesKeysPath**: The path to where the private keys of the sources are found.
 The keys must be in PEM-format and must have the file-extension \*.priv